Kerala: Two CPI(M) members killed by alleged Congress workers, Pinarayi Vijayan orders inquiry

 Party leader KN Balagopal accused the opposition party of encouraging violence.
 “Two DYFI workers were brutally killed on the eve of Thiruvonam day,” he said.
 “It is evident that the Congress, instead of encouraging democratic discourse, is encouraging violence against CPI(M)-DYFI workers in the state.
 We strongly condemn this heinous attack on DYFI activists.”

-The CPI(M) leader said the party will observe a ‘’black day’’ on September 2, to protest against the “brutal killing” of the DYFI workers.
+The CPI(M) leader said the party will observe a “black day’’ on September 2, to protest against the “brutal killing” of the DYFI workers.

 But the Kerala unit of the Congress rejected the allegations and said it had no role in the killings.
 “The Congress is not a party of assailants,” said Leader of Opposition Ramesh Chennithala.
 “We don’t encourage goons in our party.”